 Guidelines do not limit cholesterol or eggs

-According to the Centers for Disease Control and Prevention (CDC), heart disease is the "leading cause of death" in the U.S.
+According to the Centers for Disease Control and Prevention (CDC), heart disease is the "

 For decades there has been a debate about whether consumption of eggs or dietary cholesterol raises the risk of heart disease and early death.